- Location: Minnesota

 Glad you asked.
-We provide a generic bill of sale.
+DMV.org provides a generic bill of sale.

 How much does it cost to register my new car and get plates for it?

-That's a good question.
 Unfortunately, there isn't a simple answer, as each situation will vary.
-But you can check out the Driver and Vehicle Service (DVS) fee pages to try to determine how much you'll owe.
+You can check out our car registration page to determine how much you'll owe.

 How do you go about transferring a title when there's no proof of ownership?

-The answer's a little long, but we cover it in our Title Transfers section.
+The answer is somewhat long, but we cover it in our Title Transfers section.

 Do all the owners listed on the title need to sign the title when assigning it to the buyer?